An attention-getting Whale kite

 Plenty of kites were up and their owners' cars were occupying all the parking bays.

-Eventually, I found a sneaky spot between 2 sets of marked parking areas and selected the 2-Skewer Delta to take down to the sand.
+Eventually, I found a sneaky spot between two sets of marked parking areas and selected the 2-Skewer Delta to take down to the sand.
 Yes, the flying was at a beach.
-Near Fort Glanville, south of the Semaphore jetty in Adelaide.
+It was near Fort Glanville, south of the Semaphore jetty in Adelaide.

-Unmissable while approaching the event by car, some familiar large show kites were floating around in winds that were just strong enough.
+Unmissable while approaching the event by car, some familiar large show-kites were floating around in winds that were just strong enough.
 Apparently, the breeze was very light earlier on and it looked like the whole thing could have ... flopped.

-The large Genki (below) deserves special mention too, since I was most impressed with how it looked and flew!
-It was anchored on a 600 pound Dacron line since the kite had been over-flying the anchor point on a lighter line.
+The large genki (below) deserves special mention too, since I was most impressed with how it looked and flew!
+It was anchored on a 600-pound Dacron line since the kite had been overflying the anchor point on a lighter line.

 With AKFA members handing out more than 100 kite kits to the kids, it was not surprising to see quite a few of those hovering over the sand.
-Some anchored by very young pilots!
+Some were anchored by very young pilots!

 Here's a few photos of the kites flown by visitors.
-Click on an image to see it much larger...
+Click on an image to see it much larger: